Ethics Committee

 Clinical Trial Agreement

 The G-CTAProcsVacBiol requires the sponsor to sign a letter of agreement with the participating institution(s) before the trial begins.
-In addition, the investigators and the sponsor or his/her contract research organization must sign an agreement specific to the clinical trial.
+In addition, the investigators and the sponsor or the contract research organization must sign an agreement specific to the clinical trial.

 - Comply with procedures for data recording/reporting